 OPG maintains a \$1 billion revolving committed bank credit facility, which is divided into two \$500 million multi-year term tranches.
-In the second quarter of 2015, OPG renewed and extended both tranches by one year to May 2020.
-As at December 31, 2015 and 2014, there were no outstanding borrowings under the bank credit facility.
+In the second quarter of 2016, OPG renewed and extended both tranches to May 2021.
+As at December 31, 2016 and 2015, there were no outstanding borrowings under the bank credit facility.

-As at December 31, 2015, the LME maintained a \$500 million bank credit facility to support the funding requirements for the Lower Mattagami River project including support for the LME's commercial paper program.
-The facility originally consisted of two \$300 million multi-year tranches.
-The first and second tranches were to mature in August 2019 and August 2015, respectively.
-In the third quarter of 2015, OPG extended the maturity of the first tranche to August 2020.
-During the same period, the second tranche was reduced to \$200 million and extended to August 2016.
-As at December 31, 2015, there was external commercial paper of \$225 million outstanding under LME's commercial paper program (2014 - nil).
-There were no amounts outstanding under LME's bank credit facility as at December 31, 2015 and 2014.
-OPG also maintains a \$700 million credit facility with the OEFC in support of the Lower Mattagami River project.
-As at December 31, 2015, there were no outstanding borrowings under this credit facility.
-This credit facility expires in June 2016.
+As at December 31, 2016, the LME maintained a \$500 million bank credit facility to support the funding requirements for the Lower Mattagami River project including support for the LME's commercial paper program.
+The facility consists of a \$300 million tranche maturing in August 2021 and a \$200 million tranche maturing in August 2017.
+As at December 31, 2016, there was no external commercial paper outstanding under LME's commercial paper program (2015 - \$225 million).
+There were also no amounts outstanding under LME's bank credit facility as at December 31, 2016 and 2015.

-As at December 31, 2015, OPG maintained \$25 million of short-term, uncommitted overdraft facilities and \$456 million of short-term, uncommitted credit facilities, which support the issuance of the Letters of Credit.
+As at December 31, 2016, OPG maintained \$25 million of short-term, uncommitted overdraft facilities and \$460 million of short-term, uncommitted credit facilities, which support the issuance of the Letters of Credit.
 OPG uses Letters of Credit to support its supplementary pension plans and for other general corporate purposes.
-As at December 31, 2015, a total of \$384 million of Letters of Credit had been issued under these facilities.
-This included
+As at

-\$345 million for the supplementary pension plans, \$38 million for general corporate purposes, and \$1 million related to the operation of the PEC.
+December 31, 2016, a total of \$386 million of Letters of Credit had been issued under these facilities.
+This included \$349 million for the supplementary pension plans, \$36 million for general corporate purposes, and \$1 million related to the operation of the PEC.

 The Company has an agreement to sell an undivided co-ownership interest in its current and future accounts receivable to an independent trust.
 The maximum amount of co-ownership interest that can be sold under this agreement is \$150 million.
-The agreement expires November 30, 2016.
-As at December 31, 2015, there were Letters of Credit outstanding under this agreement of \$150 million (2014 - \$150 million), which were issued in support of OPG's supplementary pension plans.
+In October 2016, the expiry date of the agreement was extended from November 30, 2016 to November 30, 2018.
+As at December 31, 2016 and 2015, there were Letters of Credit outstanding under this agreement of \$150 million which were issued in support of OPG's supplementary pension plans.

 In October 2014, UMH Energy Partnership entered into an \$8 million short-term, uncommitted overdraft facility and \$16 million of irrevocable, standby Letters of Credit facilities in support of its operations.
-As at December 31, 2015, total Letters of Credit of \$14 million had been issued under these facilities.
+As at December 31, 2016, total Letters of Credit of \$14 million had been issued under these facilities.